Apple Crisp Recipe

 - 1 cup (100 grams) old-fashioned rolled oats

 For the filling:

 - 1/4 cup (50 grams) granulated sugar

 - 2 tablespoons (15 grams) all-purpose flour

-- Preheat oven to 350°F. Spray a 9-inch pie plate (an 8 or 9-inch square baking dish will work fine too) with nonstick cooking spray and set aside.
+- Preheat the oven to 350°F (177°C).
+Spray a 9-inch pie plate (or an 8 or 9-inch square baking dish) with nonstick cooking spray and set aside.

 - In a mixing bowl, whisk together the flour, brown sugar, cinnamon, and salt until well combined.
 Add the cold cubed butter and using a pastry cutter or fork, cut the butter into the dry ingredients until the mixture starts to come together and is crumbly.
 Stir in the oats and transfer to the refrigerator while you make the filling.